 Oslo is a city full of galleries, museums, beautiful parks and gardens and a lot of history.
 The combination of its city and beautiful landscape of woodland and fjords make it a beautiful place to stop off on a cruise any time of year, but particularly during winter.

 Stockholm is a stylish city at heart, after all, they gave the world Ikea.
 So you can expect stylish shopping as well as all of the cultural delights that so many European cities offer.
 The sea flows right through Stockholm making it a fantastic place to experience on a cruise.
 Because not only can you experience the city and its canals, but a number of the beautiful islands around it too.

 Picture perfect St Petersburg is a quite possibly THE perfect place to visit by Cruise.
 It’s wonderful systems of rivers and canal make it a delight to explore by sea.
 Stunning architecture, wonderful museums and of course lots and lots of history make this a great European city to cruise through.

-I featured Copenhagen on my list of top European city breaks recently, and whilst I had always planned to fly into the city there’s no reason why you couldn’t cruise into it.
+I featured Copenhagen on my list of top European city breaks recently and again on our 2020 travel bucket list, and whilst I had always planned to fly into the city there’s no reason why you couldn’t cruise into it.
 Like all the other European cities on this list, Copenhagen is one that is seriously worth considering visiting by boat The beautiful harbour of Nyhavn, charming amusement parks and brightly coloured houses make Copenhagen a great place to visit by sea.

 There are of course so many European cities that you can take in on a cruise.
 My post hopefully gives you a taste of where you could go and what you could see.
 So if like us you haven’t been on a cruise before, now might be the time to consider trying European cruises.